vl4ds/Documentation/getting-started/first-smartapp.rst

 Fill out the form as follows:

 Name
     A name for your SmartApp.
-Call it something like "My First SmartApp"
+Call it something like "My First SmartApp".

 Namespace
     This field uniquely identifies your SmartApp in the event that someone else has written a SmartApp with the exact same name.
 This should be your GitHub username (or if you don't have a GitHub account, some other unique identifier).